Cirkit Designer Logo

 Pin Configuration and Descriptions

-BAT+ Battery Output Positive terminal of the lithium-ion battery.
+BAT+ Positive terminal for the lithium-ion battery

-BAT- Battery Output Negative terminal of the lithium-ion battery.
+BAT- Negative terminal for the lithium-ion battery

 Usage Instructions